Degrees & Programs

 mayu.takasaki@ubc.ca

-JPST language classes are full of in-class activities that develop essential speaking, listening, writing and reading skills.
-Many classes include online language exchange with native speakers or other learners of Japanese, and all classes include online practice and exercises for independent study.
+JPST language classes are full of in-class and online activities that develop essential speaking, listening, writing and reading skills for both collaborative and independent study contexts.
+Online language exchange with native speakers or other learners of Japanese, current events, and traditional and contemporary cultural information make your study engaging and rewarding.

 Do you need some help remembering all those interesting and fun kanji (Chinese characters) that you have to learn when you study Japanese?
 Try these online video mangas for Genki I and II that use storytelling and visual mnemonics (memory aids) to illustrate the kanji for several chapters of the Genki textbooks.